-When a private investigator in Toronto provides the results of the case to the WSIB and employer, it is then up to those parties to either charge or release the employee.
+When a private investigator in Toronto provides the results of the case to the WSIB and employer, it is then up to those parties to either charge or releases the employee.

 Do you need more information about our surveillance services?
-Our private investigators offer surveillance services in Toronto, Ottawa, Brampton, Kingston, Mississauga and other area of Ontario and Canada.
+Our private investigators offer surveillance services in Toronto, Ottawa, Brampton, Kingston, Mississauga and other areas of Ontario and Canada.
 Contact us today!

 Info@SmithInvestigationAgency.com or 1-888-950-4113